 Warner Sallman’s Head of Christ is, without doubt, the best known image of Jesus on the planet.
-Since the portrait first appeared in 1940, it has been reproduced around the world as often as a billion times on wall plaques, calendars, church bulletins, post cards, greeting cards, funeral cards, bookmarkers, book covers, coffee mugs, commemorative plates, clocks, lamps, embroidery patterns, T-shirts--on seemingly any surface, taking a printed picture!
+Since the portrait first appeared in 1940, it has been reproduced around the world as often as a 500 million times on wall plaques, calendars, church bulletins, post cards, greeting cards, funeral cards, bookmarkers, book covers, coffee mugs, commemorative plates, clocks, lamps, embroidery patterns, T-shirts--on seemingly any surface, taking a printed picture!

 You can say what you like about the painting as a painting, but there is no denying the extraordinary popular appeal of this image or the stupendous success of the marketing strategy behind it, so peculiarly American in its mix of genuine piety and blatant commercialism.
 (For readers who want to examine the phenomenon in more detail see Icons of American Protestantism: The Art of Warner Sallman, Edited by David Morgan, Yale University Press, 1996.)

 It’s hard for me to view this image with any kind of objectivity.
 The Sallman portrait of Christ, in theme and variations, has accompanied me all through my life.
 It was the sacred image I knew best as a child, attending Baptist Church Sunday School in suburban Philadelphia, Pennsylvania, in the 1950s.
 A cherished piece of family memorabilia is a faded card with the image and a few lines of poetry, once tacked up on the wall of my grandmother’s bedroom.